MuhtasimTanmoy/notebook/mobile/iOS/xcodeproj.md

         - This is the element for the copy file build phase.
     - PBXFrameworksBuildPhase
     - PBXHeadersBuildPhase
-        - This is the element for the framewrok link build phase.
+        - This is the element for the framework link build phase.
     - PBXResourcesBuildPhase
         - This is the element for the resources copy build phase.
     - PBXShellScriptBuildPhase